stanieldev/RIT-Obsidian-Fall-2024/Math Modeling/Ideas in Class.md

 Less points means less accurate but more degree polynomial leads to larger variability.
 The best distribution would be a function with minimum entropy (minimal information to describe the distribution).

+Power, Memory, and Speed.
+Optimizing and the maximal limit using entropy.